click here for the companion R script for this lecture.

 # recall that the likelihood surface is not a probability distribution (thus, the 2 y axes)

-As always (in this class), let’s do it first by brute force!!
+As always, let’s start by doing it by brute force!!

 # Brute-force Bayes ----------------------------